-With that said, to give you an example of one aspect from the above, I do a lot of daily chart analysis and key market event analysis to help me decide upon my position size in the first few hours of trading.
+I do a lot of daily chart analysis and key market event analysis to help me decide upon my position size in the first few hours of trading.
 For example, if the daily charts are showing contracting volatility, I will expect the following trading days to produce a volatility spike (strong intraday directional price movement).
 Thus, I will tend to go heavy on the large size position or increase my overall position size in comparison to my trading in the most recent trading days.
 Also, if I notice I'm having discipline problems or feel like I'm having a little trouble in understanding the price action...I'll dramatically reduce my position size down to a few contracts.

 Another example is that I use intraday market tendencies to help with my position size management.
 For example, during Quadruple Witching week the strong directional price movements tend to occur on a Mon, Tues or Weds (free trading tip from a new service I'm currently designing that's schedule for release in 2013).
 Another example, if there's distractions here at my home while trading (e.g. twice per month I have a cleaning service cleaning my house), I'll only trade a small size of 1 - 3 contracts.

 My point about my position size management is that I don't use the same position size each trading day and often will use a different size from one trade to the next trade in the same trading day for what ever reasons that's trading related or personal.

 Also, here's something for you to think about...the markets are not the same every trading day.
 One day its a tight trading range day, another it's a trend day, another it's a high volatility chop day, another its a low volatility chop day, another it's a mixture of different types of price actions.
 Therefore, explain to yourself why should you use the exact same position size with the exact same stops or profit targets (risk:reward) if the price actions in the market are not the same...